A linear model of separation for western boundary currents with bathymetry and stratification: Analysis of the quasi-geostrophic equation

 The second line implies that one of the two factors is zero.
 Since each factor is a sum of (opposites of) squares of real numbers, this only occurs when $\xi=0$, which is excluded, or when $\xi_y=0$ and $ci\xi_x + s\mu_j=0$.
-In the latter case, plugging the equality in the second line, we obtain $\om=0$.
+In the latter case, plugging the equality into the first line, we obtain $\om=0$.
 Since we have assumed that $(\xi_y,\om)\neq (0,0)$, there are no pure imaginary roots.

 There remains to prove that there are two roots with positive real parts and two with negative real parts.
 To that end, in view of the above discussion, it suffices to count the number of roots with positive real parts for specific values of the parameters.
 Take $\nu_3=\nu_h=1$ and $\beta=\om=0$.
 Then it can be easily checked that the roots are given by